 Bloody Mary by Carolly Erickson.
 This biography tells the story of Mary's unhappy life.

-Mary Tudor: Princess, Bastard, Queen by Anna Whitelock.
+Mary Tudor: England's First Queen by Anna Whitelock.
 According to this biography, Queen Mary I was not a weak-willed failure, but a complex figure of immense courage, determination, and humanity.
 (Previously published as Mary Tudor: Princess, Bastard, Queen.)

 Mary I: England's Catholic Queen by John Edwards.
 According to this biography, Queen Mary's culture, Catholic faith, and politics were thoroughly Spanish.